nilqed/cl-weyl/docs/sphinx/sums.rst

 Sums, Products and Quotients of Domains
 =======================================

-Let A be category of domains, e.g., groups, rings, elds, etc. Given two elements of A, say A and B, there are often ways of combining them to produce another element of A. This chapter discusses several of those techniques.
+Let A be category of domains, e.g., groups, rings, fields, etc. Given two elements of A, say A and B, there are often ways of combining them to produce another element of A. This chapter discusses several of those techniques.